asemammar/text-summarization/README.md

   3.1.
 For <code>nnlm.py | use.py | use-tr.py</code>, you don't need to make any adjustments.
 4. Run the code <code>python embedding_name.py</code> (<code>python glove.py</code> for English GloVe)

-### Option 2 - Download Preprocessed Data
+### Option 2 - Download Embedding Matrices
-You can directly download the preprocessed Embedding Matirces with this link: https://drive.google.com/drive/folders/18a-keUl5GAAQmZf-i3lUwYv2z8YPh888?usp=sharing
+You can directly download the Embedding Matirces with this link: https://drive.google.com/drive/folders/18a-keUl5GAAQmZf-i3lUwYv2z8YPh888?usp=sharing

 ## Training Models

-### Option 1 - Train the Model Yourself
+### Option 1 - Train the Models Yourself

 For English Models: